 In preparing for a virtual event, we also like to predict the user’s experience and what type of technology they will be working with.
 If offering a responsive platform across multiple devices, first ask the attendee what device they are using to ensure you can help them get the answers they need efficiently.

 Many of our clients prefer to have a mixture of pre-recorded presentations with live Q&As or panel discussions.
 In order for an event to operate seamlessly, timing is everything.
 When a session starts early or a live discussion begins late, attendees can get confused or think that something has malfunctioned on their end.
-There are a couple of ways we orchestrate an event that runs smoothly but most of all, if something goes wrong, the show must go on!
+There are a couple of ways we orchestrate an event that runs smoothly but most importantly, if something goes wrong, the show must go on!

 Our first trick is to fill the platform with countdowns.
 Many sessions are time-released so attendees will access them in order.
 To give users the assurance of knowing exactly when a presentation will start, countdowns are a great way to let users know that they are in the right place at the right time.

 On the back end, we like to be in charge of broadcasting live sessions.
 About 10 minutes before a live session begins, we start the webinar for the presenters.
-This gives us a chance to make sure everyone is there and ready to “go on stage”.
+This gives us a chance to make sure everyone is there and ready to “go on stage.”
 We remind presenters how much time they have and any other logistics they need to know.
 Once everyone is ready, we pull the curtain and broadcast the webinar to all attendees.

 As we continue to connect with each other virtually, keep these tips in mind if you choose to plan an event.
 In the planning stages and behind the scenes, these tips will help you create an unforgettable experience that runs seamlessly.
-Be sure to check out our virtual event eBook for more best practices, coming soon.
+Be sure to check out our virtual event eBook for more best practices.
 Interested in planning a virtual event?
 Contact us today to schedule a demo or learn more about our services.